 Oh, and most importantly, I want to give you all of this for free!
 You don’t need to create an account, don’t need to login, don’t need to buy an eBook.
-You don’t even have to sign up for my newsletter or leave a tip in the tip jar (although it would be cool if you do those last two!).
+You don’t even have to sign up for my newsletter (although it would be cool if you do!).

 On The Music Maze, you can read all about many different topics, mostly about the music business, but also about music in general.
 You’ll find stories sprinkled throughout the site about my music experiences, findings, tips, tricks, warnings, etc. Basically, you can think of The Music Maze as my brain dump about music.

 My hope is that The Music Maze becomes a site where you can find most of the information, links, and help that you need to navigate your way through the music business.
 If I personally don’t address an issue or topic here, hopefully I will provide links to others who do.